Learning Disentangled Representation for One-shot Progressive Face Swapping: Experiments

-Additional results of FSGAN, FaceShifter, MegaFS and our method on FaceForensics++ dataset with different challenges are shown in Figure~\ref{fig:FF++qualitative-comparison-more}.
-Figure~\ref{fig:FF++qualitative-comparison-more} (a) shows source and target images with large pose variations.
+Additional results of FSGAN, FaceShifter, MegaFS, FSLSD, RAFSwap and our method on the FaceForensics++ dataset with different challenges are shown in Figure~\ref{fig:FF++qualitative-comparison-more}.
+Figure~\ref{fig:FF++qualitative-comparison-more}(a) shows source and target images with large pose variations.
 Our method can synthesize visually convincing results while faithfully preserving the pose information.
-The semantic information provides a strong prior for our method, which is carefully designed to avoid the impact of complex backgrounds and to guide our method to generate a satisfactory result.
-Figure~\ref{fig:FF++qualitative-comparison-more} (b) displays source and target images with drastic lighting conditions.
-As seen from the figure, FaceShifter, FSGAN and MegaFS cannot preserve the lighting conditions of the target images well.
+The semantic information provides a strong prior for our method, which is carefully designed to avoid the effect of complex backgrounds and to guide our approach to generate a satisfactory result.
+Figure~\ref{fig:FF++qualitative-comparison-more}(b) shows source and target images with drastic lighting conditions.
+FSGAN, FaceShifter, MegaFS and FSLSD cannot preserve the lighting conditions of the target images well.
 Furthermore, obvious artifacts can be seen in the results of FaceShifter.
-Benefiting from the disentangled representation module and the semantic-guided fusion module, our method can successfully separate the identity information from the attribute information.
-However, under extremely unnatural lighting conditions, all face swapping methods fail to synthesize visually appealing results (e.g., see the second panel of Figure~\ref{fig:FF++qualitative-comparison-more} (b)).
-We analyze this phenomenon in Section~\ref{sec:cross-dataset}.
-Figure~\ref{fig:FF++qualitative-comparison-more} (c) further presents source and target images with exaggerated expressions.
-From the figure, we can see that unnatural expressions exist in FaceShifter and that obvious inconsistencies exist in MegaFS.
+The attributes are not preserved well in the generated images for RAFSwap (e.g., the eye status).
+In summary, under extremely unnatural lighting conditions, all other face swapping methods fail to synthesize visually appealing results.
+Benefiting from the disentangled representation module and the semantic-guided fusion module, our method can successfully separate the identity and attribute information.
 Both FSGAN and our method can maintain the expression of the target images.
 However, FSGAN fails to keep the identity of the source images.
-The possible reasons are as follows.
-First, the identity information and the attribute information are disentangled in our method.
+Several factors contribute to the performance of our model.
+First, the identity and attribute information is disentangled in our method.
 Moreover, landmark features are leveraged to transmit the expression and pose information of the target image into the semantic-guided fusion module to learn the pose and expression information precisely.
-In addition, the attribute preservation loss is adopted to ensure that the synthetic images and the target images are similar in the multilevel feature space.
+In addition, the attribute preservation loss is adopted to ensure that the synthetic and target images are similar in the multilevel feature space.